EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 The top-most element "home" is used as a page name in the UI steps while the middle level elements such "contractNumber.input" are used as comprehensible element names.
 The lowest level elements (css or xpath) are used to determine which type of selector is used.
 The value after the colon (:) then is the selector itself.
 The top element has to be unique per tested application.
 The middle level element names have to be unique per "page".

+Special elements (can't be defined) are `@url` and `@title`.
+Those elements don't support performing actions on them and have only text and value properties.

 #### Implicit mapping by ID